Asteline/ML_classification_VR_controller/README.md

 ML models and shallow NN for binary classification of VR controller data

 Data*

 The data in raw form, and pre-processed for data structure and readability.
+There are 1000 entries of shots from 3 users with their right hand, trying to hit a ball coming to them at a semi-random point in the X axis.
+The data being recorded are: cameraX= the random X point, position of the racket in every frame on the x/y/z axes seperately, rotation of the racket in every frame on the x/y/z axes seperately, and the class= 0/1 if the ball hit the racket or not.

 The two scripts move the class column to the start of the document, and add headers to the csv columns, respectively.

 Training*

 In allValidations.py, the classifier RandomForest is used, and is checked with 3 validation methods.
 In keras1.py, a shallow neural network is made using Keras TensorFlow libraries and is checked with 2 validation methods.
 Optionally the model is converted to .onnx format for the later use.
 The LOO method is very expensive and is being commented out/ommited.

 Environment*

 The project was developed in a miniconda environment with a variety of libraries.
 The exact dependencies are not gathered somewhere for the python scripts, install as needed.

 Unity*

 Uploaded the necessary files to reproduce the project.
 Unity LTS edition 2022.3.9f1